 For those interested in technology, the Naka Incineration Plant (広島市環境局中工場) highlights the newest technology used in waste disposal.
 This environmental-friendly facility is designed by well-known architect Yoshio Taniguchi, where the glass passage “Ecorium” is a great backdrop for Instagram photos!
 Break away from the usual cultural spots to explore Japan’s advancements in technology!

-Access: From Hiroshima station, take red bus #24 bound for Yoshijima Eigyo-sho and alight at Minami-Yoshijima stop.
+Access: From Hiroshima station, take bus #24 bound for Yoshijima Eigyo-sho and alight at Minami-Yoshijima.

 Modeled after the famous West Lake in Hangzhou, China, Shukkeien (縮景園) is a miniature garden with scenery such as valleys, mountains, bridges and teahouses.
 Right in the center is Takuei Pond, which contains a dozen or more islets.
 Various paths intersect, which makes the garden a perfect outdoor getaway within the heart of the city.
 There are various tea ceremonies hosted here each month, so do take a look if you are keen!

 Access: From Hiroshima station, take tram line 1, 2 or 6 to Hatchobori.
 Transfer to tram line 9 and alight at Shukkeien-mae station.